Protests against hijab ban in Azerbaijan: Protests and further arrests

-Anti-government activists used social media to call for street protests inspired by the Arab uprisings on Friday March 11, 2011.
+Several demonstrations and rallies took place in different cities of Azerbaijan to protest against the policies of the Azerbaijan government, which resulted in a new arrest wave.Anti-government activists used social media to call for street protests inspired by the Arab uprisings on Friday March 11, 2011.
 Activists inspired by the overthrow of autocrats in Tunisia and Egypt by pro-democracy protests vowed to stage more demonstrations as they were being arrested by police outside Baku's Oil Academy.

 Azerbaijan security forces detained 43 people in the event.

 On Saturday the 2nd of April 2011, another protest took place.

 Riot police seized protesters near the Fountains Square in Baku, where the opposition had wanted to hold a rally but failed to receive approval from the authorities.

 One of the opposition leaders said after the protest that about 1,000 people had taken part and more than 200 were arrested.

 On 6 May 2011, some protesters in Baku chanted "God is great" and "Freedom to hijab", before being arrested by the police.

 International reactions

 There were international protests against the government's actions.